Carolina Herrera: Recognition

 In 2005, she received the Golden Plate Award of the American Academy of Achievement during the International Achievement Summit in New York City.

 In 2014, she earned the 2014 Couture Council Award for Artistry of Fashion.

 Personal life

-In 1957, at the age of 18, Herrera married Guillermo Behrens Tello, a Venezuelan landowner.
+In 1957, at the age of 18, Herrera married Guillermo Behrens Tello, a Venezuelan landowner and fifth cousin of Gustavo J. Vollmer.
 Before their eventual divorce in 1964, they became the parents of two daughters: